Stating Attorney Fees in Petition – Probably FDCPA Violation

-It is common for debt collectors to name a specific amount of attorney’s fees in the Petition when they’re suing on a debt.
+It used to be common for debt collectors to name a specific amount of attorney’s fees in their Petition when suing on a debt.
 In other words, there will be an amount stated (specified) as reasonable attorney’s fees and sought as part of the debt in the “wherefore” clause of the Petition.
 The question is, does this violate the Fair Debt Collection Practices Act (FDCPA)?
 The answer seems to be “yes” if the petition sues for a specific amount for attorney’s fees.
-If the company represents that you agreed to any specific amount of fees it is probably a violation of the FDCPA.
+If the company represents that you agreed to any specific amount of fees it is probably a violation of the FDCPA if the contract on which they’re suing provides for “reasonable attorney’s fees.”

 Common in Contracts